 Afternoon: Architecture and Attractions

 After the walking tour, you’ve probably seen or heard of a few places that you’d like to see more of or visit.
-Tastes differ (for example, I’m not a museums fan), so I’m not going to tell you what you must do, but I am going to share my favourites which include:
+Tastes differ (for example, I’m not a museum fan), so I’m not going to tell you what you must do, but I am going to share my favourites which include:

 - São Bento Train Station: You may have arrived here but it’s worth going back for another look.
 The azulejos (blue tiles) are stunning and showcase important historical events in Portugal.

 - Clérgios Tower: The highest point in old town.
 There are 250 steps to climb but the reward is a stunning panoramic view over the city.
+Get your tickets here.

 - Livraria Lello: The famous ‘Harry Potter’ bookshop.
 It’s a popular spot so you may have to wait in line but evenings tend to be quieter than mornings.